Cookies on the Healthspan site

-Scientists are increasingly focussing on the link between our immune system and our gut.
-It's now even recognised that the 'friendly' lactic-acid producing bacteria within our large bowel may even help to protect us against respiratory infections such as the common cold and 'flu.
+Scientists are increasingly focusing on the link between our immune system and our gut.
+It's now even recognised that the 'friendly' lactic-acid producing bacteria within our large bowel may even help to protect us against respiratory infections such as the common cold and flu.

-This may seem surprising until you realise that as much as 70% of our entire immune system is found within the lining of the intestines, in what is known as our gut-associated lymphoid tissue (GALT).1 What's more, around 80% of all our antibody-producing immune cells primarily live within this tissue, which form pale areas throughout the gut lining known as Peyer's patches.
+This may seem surprising until you realise that as much as 70 per cent of our entire immune system is found within the lining of the intestines, in what is known as our gut-associated lymphoid tissue (GALT).1 What's more, around 80 per cent of all our antibody-producing immune cells primarily live within this tissue, which form pale areas throughout the gut lining known as Peyer's patches.
 While we sleep, the immune cells that patrol our body (especially T-lymphocytes) also return to our lymph system for priming against any new infections and forming immune memories.2

 Gut bacteria provide important stimulation to help keep our immune system working optimally - both in protecting us against infections and in regulating how we respond to potential allergens.
 Probiotics can help to support this gut bacteria.